The MCAT (Medical College Admissions Test)

 PHY 104 (Fundamental Physics II).

-It is highly recommended that you have BIO 312 (Human Anatomy and Physiology I), BIO 313 (Human Anatomy and Physiology II) and CHM 301 (Analytical Chemistry) prior to or in the same semester as when you take the MCAT.
+It is highly recommended that you have BIO 312 (Human Anatomy and Physiology I), BIO 313 (Human Anatomy and Physiology II), CHM 301 (Analytical Chemistry), PSH 100 (General Psychology) and SOC 110 (The Social World) prior to or in the same semester as when you take the MCAT.